ttexan1/klavis/README.md

 ## Strata

-**One MCP server.
-Thousands of tools.
-Zero overwhelm.**

-Strata is one MCP server that guides your AI agents through thousands of tools in multiple apps progressively.
+Strata is one MCP server that guides your AI agents use tools reliably progressively at any scale.

 ### Why Strata?